swt2vv/DS2022/README.md

-Welcome to fund world of merging :)
+Welcome to fun world of merging :)
 Don't despair
 ===================================
 It will be fun, I promise.